Water Reclamation Facility 1263 Muzzy Road, Urbana, OH 43078

 CALL TO SCHEDULE A CAMERA INSPECTION OF YOUR SEWER SERVICE LINE, PROVIDED FREE TO CITY UTILITY CUSTOMERS

-During the 2014 calendar year, the WRF treated 702 million gallons of wastewater, As a by-product of domestic and industrial wastewater treatment, the City of Urbana produced 715 dry tons of bio-solids that were beneficially used at agronomical rates on over 300 acres of Ohio EPA approved farm ground.
-This total includes 70 dry tons produced due to demolition of the old primary digesters to allow for the erection of two new digesters.
+During the 2017 calendar year, the WRF treated 623 million gallons of wastewater, this was an increase of 14% over calendar year 2016.
+As a by-product of domestic and industrial wastewater treatment, the City of Urbana produced 330 dry tons of bio-solids that were beneficially used at agronomical rates on over 300 acres of Ohio EPA approved farm ground.

 The City of Urbana operates and maintains a Septage Receiving Facility with 14 registered haulers.
-In 2014, we accepted 5.2 million gallons of septic tank waste originating from Champaign and Clark counties.
-The Urbana WRF staff currently consists of 10 staff members, 3 of which hold a State of Ohio operator certification Class III license, 1 operator holding a Class II, and 2 operators holding Class I licenses.
+In 2017, we accepted 4.3 million gallons of septic tank waste originating from Champaign and Clark counties.
+The Urbana WRF staff currently consists of 10 staff members, 2 of which hold a State of Ohio operator certification Class III license and 5 operators holding Class I license.